douglasgreen/outlines/lifestyle/chocolate.en.md

 **Forastero**: The most common variety of cacao, known for its robustness and higher yield, often associated with stronger, more bitter flavors.

 **Dutch Process**: A method of treating cocoa solids with alkali to neutralize their acidity, resulting in a milder flavor and darker color, commonly used in baking and hot chocolate.

+## Frequently Asked Questions

+1. **What is chocolate?**
+   - Chocolate is a food product made from roasted and ground cacao pods.

+2. **What are the different types of chocolate?**
+   - The main types are dark, milk, and white chocolate.

+3. **Is chocolate healthy?**
+   - In moderation, dark chocolate can be healthy due to antioxidants and flavonoids.

+4. **How is chocolate made?**
+   - Chocolate is made by harvesting cacao, fermenting the cacao beans, roasting them, grinding them into a paste, and then mixing with ingredients like sugar and milk.

+5. **Can chocolate expire?**
+   - Yes, chocolate can expire or go bad, often indicated by a white bloom on its surface, but it's usually still safe to eat.

+6. **Is chocolate vegan?**
+   - Dark chocolate can be vegan, but milk chocolate contains dairy.

+7. **Why does chocolate melt in your mouth?**
+   - Chocolate contains cocoa butter, which melts at body temperature.

+8. **Can dogs eat chocolate?**
+   - No, chocolate is toxic to dogs due to theobromine.

+9. **Is white chocolate really chocolate?**
+   - While it contains cocoa butter, white chocolate does not contain cocoa solids, which some argue disqualifies it as true chocolate.

+10. **What is the best way to store chocolate?**
+    - Store it in a cool, dry place away from strong odors.

+11. **Can chocolate cause acne?**
+    - There's no conclusive evidence linking chocolate to acne, but diet can affect skin health.

+12. **Is chocolate gluten-free?**
+    - Pure chocolate is gluten-free, but cross-contamination or added ingredients may introduce gluten.

+13. **How much caffeine is in chocolate?**
+    - Chocolate contains a small amount of caffeine; dark chocolate has more than milk chocolate.

+14. **Why is Belgian chocolate famous?**
+    - Belgian chocolate is renowned for its quality, craftsmanship, and unique flavor profiles.

+15. **Can you freeze chocolate?**
+    - Yes, but it may affect texture and appearance.

+16. **What is the history of chocolate?**
+    - Chocolate originated in Mesoamerica and was used by ancient civilizations like the Aztecs and Maya.

+17. **Why does chocolate make you happy?**
+    - Chocolate stimulates the release of endorphins and contains serotonin, both of which can boost mood.

+18. **Can diabetics eat chocolate?**
+    - In moderation and with careful monitoring of sugar intake, diabetics can enjoy chocolate, especially dark chocolate.

+19. **How to temper chocolate?**
+    - Tempering involves carefully melting and cooling chocolate to stabilize it for making candies and confections.

+20. **What is the difference between cocoa and cacao?**
+    - 'Cacao' usually refers to the bean and its products before roasting, while 'cocoa' often refers to roasted and processed products.